-One of the most well known 14ers (Colorado’s mountains rising above 14,000 feet in elevation) is located just south of Colorado Springs and is accessible by foot, car and railway.
+One of the most well known 14ers (Colorado’s mountains rising above 14,000 feet in elevation) frames Colorado Springs and is accessible by foot, car and railway.
 The 26-mile round-trip Barr Trail, the 19-mile Pikes Peak Highway and the Pikes Peak Cog Railway all lead to the 14,115-foot summit.

 Best time to take a photo: There’s no bad time of year for photos atop Pikes Peak—the views are incredible during any season, but be sure to check weather conditions to ensure your desired route is clear.
 For the most colorful photos along the journey to the top, plan to visit late September for sights of the colorful aspen leaves.